-- Subject-based group tutoring sessions (2-hours) are available to all students taking Basic Electrical Engineering, Circuits I, Dynamics, Mechanics of Solids, and Statics, along with College of Engineering and Polymer Science students taking Calculus I and Calculus II.
-In advance of the session, students will receive an email with specific instructions on how to access the Microsoft TEAMs Tutoring Session.
+- Subject-based group tutoring sessions (2-hours) are available to all students taking Basic Electrical Engineering, Circuits I, Computer Science I, Computer Science II, Dynamics, Mechanics of Solids, Networking, and Statics, along with College of Engineering and Polymer Science students taking Precalculus, Calculus I, and Calculus II.

 - Learning assistants are tutors assigned to your specific class.
 Please note, these are group tutoring sessions scheduled at specific times.
 If you would like a private tutoring session at a time convenient to you, you may directly email your class specific learning assistant for additional hours if you are unable to attend their regularly scheduled tutoring hours.

-- Private tutoring sessions (1-hour or 2-hour) on Calculus I, II and Physics I are available, but through individual student requests.
+- Private tutoring sessions (1-hour or 2-hour) are available, but through individual student requests.
 Please email your subject and date/time availability to the head tutor at CEPSTutoring@uakron.edu who will find a tutor to help during your designated availability.

 Tips to use online tutoring